Tejash-Shah/Tejash-Shah.github.io/_posts/2020-11-13-cdiscount-image-classification.md

 date: 2020-11-13
 categories:
   - Image Classification Project
-tags: [deep learning, CNN, kaggle competition]
+tags: [Deep learning, CNN, Kaggle competition]
-excerpt: "deep Learning, CNN, kaggle competition"
+excerpt: "Deep Learning, CNN, Kaggle competition"
 ---

 In this challenge, a model has been developed that will classify the products based on their images.
 The dataset which is provided has following characteristics: